4 Stone Buildings London Chambers

 From the junior perspective, an insider tells us that “the work at 4SB is a great mix of complex, high value litigation where juniors work in teams with more senior barristers, and smaller matters where juniors run the case and do the advocacy”.
 We are also told that there is a good combination of general contractual disputes and technical issues such as insolvency, meaning a balance of being on your feet and being sat researching the law.
 Whilst it is possible to specialise into certain areas later on in your career, we hear that most members retain a broad practice.

 4 Stone Buildings takes its social responsibility seriously with pro-bono playing a big role at the set: tenant Sharif Shivji KC has recently become Chair of Advocate, the Bar’s pro bono organisation, while Andrew de Mestre KC is the chair of the Chancery Bar Association’s pro bono committee.
-The set has also recently established a Green Committee to provide a focus for its environment related CSR initiatives.
+The set has also recently established a Green Committee to provide a focus for its environment related CSR initiatives and is part of the Pro Bono patron scheme.

 Those keen to complete pupillage at 4 Stone Buildings must apply through the Pupillage Gateway and will be assessed on intellectual ability, as well as the competences set out in the Bar Standard Board’s Professional Statement for Barristers, which includes an ability to work with others, professional standards, and personal values.
 Those scoring highest on the written application will be invited to an interview.
 Unusually, 4 Stone Buildings operates a single-round interview process, with those performing best being invited to take up a pupillage offer.